-Tooth Extractions Orange ca
+Tooth Extraction consultation in Orange ca

 You and Dr. Grant or Dr. Mergelmeyer may determine that you need a tooth extraction for any number of reasons.
 Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease, or have broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.